-Shannon Walsh is an award-winning filmmaker, writer, and Assistant Professor in the Department of Theatre and Film at the University of British Columbia.
-She is writer and director of the feature documentaries Jeppe on a Friday (2013), St-Henri, the 26th of August (2011), and H2Oil (2009).
-She finished her first short non-fiction 360 VR, Disappearance: Hong Kong Stories, in 2018.
-Her fourth feature doc, Illusions of Control, is currently in production with What Escapes Production.
+Shannon Walsh is an award-winning filmmaker, writer, and Associate Professor in the Department of Theatre and Film at the University of British Columbia.
+She is writer and director of the feature documentaries Illusions of Control (2019), Jeppe on a Friday (2013), St-Henri, the 26th of August (2011), and H2Oil (2009).
+Her first short non-fiction 360 VR, Disappearance: Hong Kong Stories, premiered at RIDM in 2018.

 In 2018, her first fiction feature script, Unidentified Minor, was a top ten finalist in the Cinequest Screenplay Competition.
 In 2017, the script won Best Low-Budget Screenplay at the 15th Female Eye Film Festival, was shortlisted for the CBC-TIFF Diverse screenwriting award, quarterfinalist in the Shore Scripts competition, as well as an official selection into competition at the 2017 Oaxaca Film Festival.
 It was also selected for the Women in the Director's Chair "Story & Development" lab, the Stowe Story Lab, and the WIFTV mentorship as part of the Whistler Film Festival.
 Unidentified Minor was shortlisted twice for the Sundance Screenwriters Lab.